 - Searches against RFC indexes and database tables need to return expected results and support appropriate Unicode string matching behaviors; - RFCs must be able to display correctly across a wide range of readers and browsers.

-People whose system does not have the fonts needed to display a particular RFC need to be able to read the non- canonical HTML, text, or PDF RFC correctly.

-3. Rules for the use of non-ASCII characters
+People whose system does not have the fonts needed to display a particular RFC need to be able to read the various publication formats and the XML correctly in order to understand and implement the information described in the document. - 3.
+Rules for the use of non-ASCII characters